Sela Ward: Personal life

 On May 23, 1992, Ward married entrepreneur Howard Elliott Sherman.
 They have two children: Austin and Anabella.

-After meeting two foster children during a holiday trip home to Mississippi in 1997, Ward decided to meet a broader need for abused and neglected children by initiating and partially funding the creation of a permanent group home and emergency shelter, as well as transition houses.
-Hope Village for Children opened in Ward's hometown of Meridian in January 2002, housed on a 30 acre property once used as a Masonic-owned and operated orphanage, and is intended to serve as a pilot for a nationwide network of similar shelters.
+After meeting two foster children during a holiday trip home to Mississippi in 1997, Ward decided to fund the broader needs of abused and neglected children by creating a permanent group home and emergency shelter with transition houses.
+Hope Village for Children opened in Ward's hometown of Meridian in January 2002 on a 30 acre property once used as a Masonic orphanage.
+It is intended to model a nationwide network of similar shelters.
 Hope Village had a capacity of 44 residents and served an average of 300 children per year as of 2015.

 In 2002, Ward published her autobiography, Homesick: A Memoir, through HarperCollins' ReganBooks imprint.
 In 2014, Ward was a part of her first group art exhibition at KM Fine Arts.